 We took the opportunity to rest and have a snack at the bottom.
 Suddenly, a small rock dropped from the lookout and almost hit Arrow!

 We figured some kids had thrown it and asked them to stop.
 Rocks thrown from high places have caused tragic deaths.
 I’m glad nobody was hurt or killed.

 Once that group made it down, we went up the creaky stairs and spent a few minutes taking photos and enjoying the view.

 During our hike down a young woman was stung by a bee.
 She said it had targeted her, having followed her for hundreds of yards.

-We offered to help but her friend had a first aid kit and was able to provide treatment.
-This is an example of why you should never go on a hike without a one!
+We offered to help, but her friend had a first aid kit and was able to provide treatment.
+This is an example of why you should never go on a hike without one!
 You never know when you might need it.

 Note: Kim created a DIY first aid kit that includes hydrocortisone ointment for bug bites and bee stings among a whole host of other useful things.

 From Seattle, get on I-5 and head north then take exit 168B for State Route 520.